-Dayton Air Show goes back to normal, organizers expecting more than 30k visitors
+Dayton Air Show goes back to normal, organizers expecting more than 30K visitors

-VANDALIA, Ohio (WDTN) – Governor DeWine’s announcement of health restrictions lifting on June 2nd gave the green light to organizers of the CenterPoint Energy Dayton Air Show.
+VANDALIA, Ohio (WDTN) – Governor Mike DeWine’s announcement of health restrictions lifting on June 2 gave the green light to organizers of the CenterPoint Energy Dayton Air Show.

-Now it’s full speed ahead to transition one of the Miami Valley’s biggest events from a drive-through format to the usual flying feature show that people have come to expect over the last 4 decades.
+Now it’s full speed ahead to transition one of the Miami Valley’s biggest events from a drive-thru format to the usual flying feature show that people have come to expect over the past four decades.

 Organizers believe there will be a big crowd, in years past there have been more than 30,000 people attending a day.
 This year, the U.S. Air Force Thunderbirds are headliners of the four-hour feature show.